shailum17/Auralis/RUN_PROJECT.md

 ### Optional (for production)
 - Docker & Docker Compose
-- PostgreSQL (for production database)
+- Mongodb (for production database)
 - Redis (for caching and sessions)

 ### Development Setup Status